Zarkantho/module_data/mongo-2.5.5_generated/queries/concurrency/README.md

 # Concurrency

-# Module Groups

 -------------

-# TODO: Name this group
+## Core Database Locks
 Core locks library.
-Only in mongod.   can you say a bit more? e.g. database locks are RWlocks, but what *are*   they exactly? any sort of fairness or other performance/"how to use" info?
+Only in mongod.
+TODO: Split up this section and go into more detail about the types of locks used here.
 TODO: There are also a bunch of concurrency related helpers in the UTILITIES section.

-## Files
+#### Files
 - src/mongo/util/concurrency/rwlock.h   (mongod, tools, mongos)
 - src/mongo/util/concurrency/rwlockimpl.cpp   (mongod, tools, mongos)
 - src/mongo/util/concurrency/rwlockimpl.h   (mongod, tools, mongos)